The Hurst Exponent Lied to Us

 Regime Distribution

-Across all four pairs, the rolling Hurst exponent spends approximately:
+Across all four pairs, rolling Hurst spent:

-- 32% of the time below 0.43 (mean-reverting)
+• 32% below 0.43 (mean-reverting)

-- 26% of the time above 0.57 (trending)
+• 26% above 0.57 (trending)

-- 42% of the time in the neutral zone (0.43–0.57)
+• 42% in the dead zone

 def validate_hurst_predictiveness(df: pd.DataFrame, forward_bars: int = 50):